Contributed By Magliona Abogados

 When dealing with foreign government data requests, organisations involved in collecting or transferring data have to comply with the requirements established by the Law for data processing.

 There are no blocking statutes in Chile.

-The Law establishes that data processing may be conducted through an automated process, it also establishes that a person responsible for a register or personal database may establish an automated procedure for transmission, provided that the rights of the data subjects are safeguarded and the transmission is related to the tasks and purposes of the bodies involved.
+The Law establishes that data processing may be conducted through an automated process, and it also establishes that a person responsible for a register or personal database may establish an automated procedure for transmission, provided that the rights of the data subjects are safeguarded, and the transmission is related to the tasks and purposes of the bodies involved.